-Hiking is a great form of exercise that really doesn’t feel like a traditional workout at all.
-In fact, hiking for weight loss can be both effective and fun.
+Hiking is a great form of exercise too that really doesn’t feel like a traditional workout at all.
+Even better, hiking for weight loss can be lots of fun.

 Is Hiking a Good Way to Lose Weight?